luvit/luvi/README.md

   # Bundle an app with luvi to create standalone
   luvi path/to/app -o target
   ./target some args

+  # Run unit tests for a luvi app using custom main
+  luvi path/to/app -m tests/run.lua
 ```

 You can run the sample repl app by doing: